edwin544/module-systems/README.md

 Follow the steps below in order to run wyvern-editor locally.
 1. Clone module-systems onto your local machine

-2. Install prequisites for Wyvern tool
+2. Install prequisites for Wyvern editor
     - Java 18 (or higher)
     - ant 1.9.0 (or higher)
     - Python 3